tytydraco/yessleep/out/I_found_every_girlfriend_Ive_ever_had_lined_up_dead_on_my_living_room_floor_Final.md

 Professor Dance: “Er – yes.
 Do you need to make a—”

-I drew the knife from behind my back.
+I drew the knife from behind my back, silencing him.

 **I did it for Alex.**